IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Geospatial `shapefiles <http://en.wikipedia.org/wiki/Shapefile>`_ can be further explored and manipulated through our integration with `WorldMap <http://guides.dataverse.org/en/latest/user/data-exploration/worldmap.html>`_, a geospatial data visualization and analysis tool developed by the `Center for Geographic Analysis <http://gis.harvard.edu/>`_ at Harvard University.
+Once you publish your dataset with your shape files, users will be able to use the "Map Data" button to visualize and manipulate these files in the WorldMap interface.

 Astronomy (FITS)
 --------------------